-She would see on average 50 patients a week, and over the course of six months spoke to over 1000 patients.
+She would see on average 30-40 patients a week, and over the course of six months spoke to several hundred patients.

-Sarah said that although she had no intentions of imposing her beliefs on others, she would sometimes tell them about how her own faith in Christ had helped her overcome adversity.
+Sarah said that although she had no intention of imposing her beliefs on others, she would sometimes tell them about how her own faith in Christ had helped her overcome adversity.

 "I would... reassure them, based on the joy and peace that I really have found in the Lord," she said.